-- Strive to continue to promote their successful open space preservation initiative as a model for other communities. - As landowners reach out about potential preservation opportunities, Franklin through the PRO Board can work to seek partnerships from land conservancies, Chester County, and State or Federal programs. - Host a community event that educates the Township residents about land preservation programs available to them, and provide an opportunity to create an open dialogue about land conservation needs, possibilities, and ongoing efforts in and around the Township.
+- Strive to continue to promote their successful open space preservation initiative as a model for other communities. - As landowners reach out about potential preservation opportunities, Franklin through the PRO Board can work to seek partnerships from land conservancies, Chester County, and State or Federal programs. - Consider the creation of a Franklin Township Land Trust, which would be responsible for managing and utilizing any future potential open space funds for land conservation, including open space and agriculture. - ➤ Host a community event that educates the Township residents about land preservation programs available to them, and provide an opportunity to create an open dialogue about land conservation needs, possibilities, and ongoing efforts in and around the Township.